vitalets/global-cache/examples/auth-multi-user/README.md

 An example of multi-user authentication with global cache.

-The approach is more efficient than the [multi-role auth project](https://playwright.dev/docs/auth#multiple-signed-in-roles), because only needed roles get authenticated.
+The approach is more efficient than the [multi-role auth project](https://playwright.dev/docs/auth#multiple-signed-in-roles), because only needed users get authenticated.

 ## Details
-- User credentials are stored in `test/users.ts`.
+- User credentials are stored in `test/helpers/users.ts`.
 - Two spec files `test/{user,admin}.spec.ts` perform lazy authentication of the respective user and run test scenarios.
-- Helper file `test/auth.ts` contains common auth function that is re-used in all tests.
+- Helper file `test/helpers/auth.ts` contains common auth function that is re-used in all tests.

 ## Running all tests
 When running all tests with 2 workers, each file triggers authentication for its role: